Skip to content

 Advanced health sensor example

-This example shows how to build sensors using the advanced method.
-In this example we will be collecting optical power level (dBm) from Adva FSP150CC family MetroE devices.
-This example will assume an understanding of SNMP and MIBs.
+This example builds sensors with the advanced method.
+It collects the optical power level in dBm from the Adva FSP150CC family of MetroE devices.
+The example assumes knowledge of SNMP and MIBs.

 //Discover received power level